Dirtywave/M8Docs/docs/M8HeadlessSetup.md

 This happens when the M8 TouchDesigner app is out-of-date.
 To solve this, you need to update the M8 TouchDesigner app.
 Repeat **Step 3 (Install M8 TouchDesigner and Run M8 Headless)** in the Installation Steps.

-## Problem: I pressed Escape and I'm stuck on a strange screen:
+## Problem: I pressed Escape in the M8 TouchDesigner app and I'm stuck on a strange screen:
 ![](./images/touchdesigner_wiring.png)

 To solve this, press F1 to return to the M8 screen.